 27. 15% of U.S. Reddit Users are Male

-- Reddit is more popular among males, who make up more than 15% of the website’s users.
-Whereas only 8% of females use the website.
-Likewise, it’s safe to say that most users on Reddit are males and although both datasets use the U.S., it can be expected it is similar around the world.
+- As of February 2019, 15% of male respondents stated that they used Reddit.
+Whereas only 8% of females stated they use the website.
+Likewise, it’s safe to say that Reddit is popular with males, and although both datasets use the U.S., it can be expected it is similar around the world.

 28. 168 Billion Pages Were Viewed on Reddit in 2018

 - The volume of online traffic to Reddit is mind-boggling.
 In 2018, Reddit received 168 billion page views.
 This shows that Reddit is here to stay.
 And, with millions of users visiting the website, it can be expected that Reddit will only keep growing.

 29. 1.7 Billion Comments Were Added in 2019

 - Last year, Reddit recorded over 1.7 billion comments from users.
 This demonstrates that users are actively participating with others and building up their engagement levels.
 Also, commenting on Reddit can help you potentially generate more traffic to your website!

 30. 32 Billion Upvotes Were Recorded in 2019

 - In Reddit’s 2019 Year in Review, it was recorded that they received 32 Billion Upvotes.
 For example, if you think something is meaningful, you upvote it.

 31. Reddit is the Sixth Most Popular Website in the U.S.

 - Since being founded in 2005, Reddit has steadily grown.
 According to rankings published by Alexa – an Amazon-owned subsidiary, Reddit is now the sixth most popular website in the United States.